mikerst/mikethomas.design/README.md

 # mikethomas.design

-My personal site.
+My personal site, an always-being-tweaked work-in-progress.

-Based on a heavily trimmed-down version of EleventyOne.
-Lots of simplification and removal of things I didn't need combined with a bit of a folder re-organisation.
+This site was design using [Figma](https://www.figma.com/) and [11ty](https://www.11ty.dev/), with Github for source control and Netlify for deployment.